JD Fenix: Reception

-The narrative decision to let players decide JD's fate near the end of Gears 5 has generated critical discussion due to his status as a major series character, and the resulting storyline implications this causes for future sequels.
+The narrative decision to let players decide JD's fate near the end of Gears 5 has generated critical discussion due to his status as a major series character, and the resulting storyline implications this causes for the series’ continuity following Gears 5.
 Ford James from Gamesradar said the decision is not an easy one as both JD and Del are likeable characters.
 Connor Makar from Eurogamer expressed a preference for JD's survival at the end of Gears 5, as it progresses the character development of both Marcus and himself, whereas Del's narrative importance is extraneous as his arc is nearly wrapped up by the game's ending.
 Makar said while he prefers a version of JD "that doesn't stupidly leap into dangerous situations to try and show up his dad", it's clear that the Coalition wanted to take the series in a different direction.
 Makar argued that it makes more sense if JD survives as it resolves the acrimonious nature of the relationship between both characters which began in Gears of War 4, and move it past bravado.
+Stuart Glover from GamingBolt shared a similar view, believing that JD surviving as a canonical choice would deliver a sequel "rich in character development for Marcus and JD".
 On the other hand, both David Thier and Paul Tassi from Forbes argued that Del is the more logical choice as the survivor, and directed criticism towards what they perceive to be an uneven character arc for JD, as well as the abrupt and contrived nature of the choice which they argued had undermined the series' narrative direction.

+Coverage and discussion of JD Fenix in the 2020s have tended to focus less on his characterization in isolation and more on his unresolved status within the series’ continuity, as well as direct commentary from McIntyre regarding his future involvement in the series.